doc-metrix/contributing/README.md

 -	  reporting devices
 - 	references for additional information

-For additional information, see the JSON [schema](https://github.com/doc-metrix/schema).
-Additionally, see the [specification generator](https://github.com/doc-metrix/generator-doc-metrix-spec) which creates a scaffold to expedite specification writing.
+For additional information, see the JSON [schema](https://github.com/doc-metrix/schema) and see the [specification generator](https://github.com/doc-metrix/generator-doc-metrix-spec) which creates a scaffold to expedite specification writing.